carbonsteel/fer/py/fer/grammer/README.md

 ```
 token <expr> := /[ \n]*/ <expr>

-# A grammar is a list of definitions
+# A grammar is a list of definitions.
+The root definition of the generated
+#   parser is the first definition occuring in the grammar file.
 <root> := <definition>*

 # Each definition is named, valued and optionaly hooked